 Error handling examples

 Perfect for web applications and Node.js backends.
 See the TypeScript SDK documentation for more details.
+Features:

 These example applications demonstrate production-ready patterns for integrating ZBD Ramp.
 Use them as a starting point for your own implementation.